Subscribe

 varying strengths

 People naturally focus on weaknesses.
-This appears in statements like “We’re getting killed in the market for not having F” or “I’m sick of customers complaining—rightly!—that we’re bad at E” or “20% of customers leave us because we’re so bad at D.”
+This looks like: “We’re getting killed in the market for not having F” or “I’m sick of customers complaining—rightly!—that we’re bad at E” or “20% of customers leave us because we’re so bad at D.”

 attacking weaknesses